 Slow pricing is costing you more than you think

-The hotel market has been hit with rising labour costs, bills and business rate changes meaning there is less room for inaccurate pricing decisions.
+The hotel market has been hit with rising labour costs, bills and business rate changes meaning there is less room for mistakes leading to lost revenue such as inaccurate pricing decisions.
 Pricing right is no longer about extracting the most revenue each year, but about staying stable when costs and demand keep shifting.

 Without dynamic pricing you're either leaving rooms empty or money behind

-A quiet midweek or a fully booked weekend that had lower rates are both areas where revenue is slipping away.
+A quiet midweek, a fully booked weekend or package experiences that had lower rates are both areas where revenue is slipping away.
 Unlike other issues that might be costly such as maintenance work or tech upgrades, this one is a straightforward fix.

 Local events are a profit booster, but is your hotel pricing strategy ready?